10 Tips To Reduce Eye Strain From Screens During Online Classes

 7. Engage In Offline Activities ⚽

 Refrain from using a screen after class hours.
-Include off-screen activities like reading, practising a sport or crafting in your daily schedule.
+Include off-screen activities like reading, practicing a sport or crafting in your daily schedule.
 Walks are a great way to not only rejuvenate your mind but also to provide your body with the much needed exercise it is deprived of while working in the digital environment.

 8. Get Enough Sleep 💤